NickiBerri/hello-world/README.md

 # hello-world
-Just Learning
-Just testing out this thing called GitHub.
+Just Learning and testing out this thing called GitHub.